• Skip to main content

 pour kaju katli mixture to a parchment paper or greased plate

-16. When the temperature comes down to slightly hot or warm, then grease your hands and knead it well.
+16. When the temperature comes down to slightly hot, then grease your hands and knead it well.

 knead kaju katli mixture well